mmuratarat/mmuratarat.github.io/_pages/faq.md

 \text{Total Error} = \text{Bias}^{2} + \text{Variance} + \text{Irreducible Error}
 $$

+Our goal is to minimize the total, which we have decomposed into the sum of a (squared) bias, a variance, and a constant noise term.
+As we shall see later, there is a trade-off between bias and variance, with very flexible models having low bias and high variance, and relatively rigid models having high bias and low variance.
+The model with the optimal predictive capability is the one that leads to the best balance between bias and variance.

 We can create a graphical visualization of bias and variance using a bulls-eye diagram, representing combinations of both high and low bias and variance.

 ![](https://github.com/mmuratarat/mmuratarat.github.io/blob/master/_posts/images/bias_variance_tradeoff_illustration.png?raw=true)